carson-katri/geometry-script/book/src/api/advanced-scripting/attributes.md

 # Attributes

 An important concept in Geometry Nodes is attributes.
-Many trees capture attributes or transfer them from one geometry to another.
+Many trees capture attributes or transfer them from one domain to another.

 When using these methods, the `data_type` argument must be correctly specified for the transfer to work as intended.